kurtyy1/OTS/README.md

 Group 7: Online Ticketing System: A simulation tool for HTM students

 step 1: install xampp
-step 2: download the file, extract and paste to root file "htdocs" step 3: start the xampp in control panel step 3: open the web and search "http://localhost/phpmyadmin/"
+step 2: create a new folder in htdocs named Online_Ticketing_System step 2: download the file, extract and paste to Online_Ticketing_System from htdocs step 3: start the xampp in control panel step 3: open the web and search "http://localhost/Online_Ticketing_System/admin" for admin and  http://localhost/Online_Ticketing_System/index.php for user

+password for rar = onlineticketingsystem_2023

 BANCOLITA, NEIL LORENZO B.
 DOMALANTA, MARK BRIAN B.